Yelp/dockersh/README.md

 Patches are very very welcome!

+This is our first real Go project, so we apologise about the shoddy quality of the code.

 Please make a branch and send us a pull request.

-Please ensure that you use the supplied pre-commit hook to correctly format your code:
+Please ensure that you use the supplied pre-commit hook to correctly format your code with go fmt:

     ln -s hooks/pre-commit .git/hooks/pre-commit